reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

   "message": "The Sky is blue today"
 }
 ```
-This will store the message - "The Sky is blue today" as a Document in an Index named "messages".
+This will store the message - "The Sky is blue today" as a document in an index named "messages".

-We can fetch this Document with a search query sent to the `search` REST API:
+We can fetch this document with a search query sent to the `search` REST API:
 ```shell
 GET /messages/search
 {
   "query":
   {
     "match": {"message": "blue sky"}
   }
 }
 ```
-Here we are sending a query of type `match` for fetching Documents matching the attribute message with values "blue sky".
+Here we are sending a query of type `match` for fetching documents matching the string "blue sky".
 We can specify queries for searching documents in multiple ways.
 Elasticsearch provides a JSON based [Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html) (Domain Specific Language) to define queries.

 For bulk addition, we need to supply a JSON document containing entries similar to the following snippet: